dart-lang/language/accepted/future-releases/static-extension-methods/implementation-plan.md

 ## Phase 0 (Prerequisite)

-### "static-extension-methods" Experimental flag
+### "extension-methods" Experimental flag

 The implementation of this feature should be hidden behind an [experiment flag][].
-Tools must be passed the flag `--enable-experiment=static-extension-methods` to enable the feature.
+Tools must be passed the flag `--enable-experiment=extension-methods` to enable the feature.

 [experiment flag]: https://github.com/dart-lang/sdk/blob/master/docs/process/experimental-flags.md